 - Fill out this form to request an email or mailed letter to be sent to your school for more information

-- Put digital copies of the fliers on your school blog, website, or scholarship directory
+- Put digital copies of the flyer on your school blog, website, or scholarship directory

-- Put printed copies tear-away tabs in your classroom, office, or bulletin boards
+- Put printed copy tear-away tabs in your classroom, office, or bulletin boards

 What are the rules?

-Read our full Terms & Conditions here, but the basic gist is that your students must already be accepted to, or attending, an accredited university in pursuit of an associates, bachelors, or graduate degree.
-There must be one or more years remaining in their education.
-Obviously, we severely condemn any use of plagiarism.
+Read our full Terms & Conditions here, but the basic gist is that your students must be planning to attend an accredited college or university in the fall of 2018 to qualify.

 Best part: students don’t have to have a minimum GPA to apply.
 In fact, we don’t even look at the GPA.
-All we look at is what the student creates.
+All we look at is the work pertaining to the student’s project.
 This is because we know that grades do not always reflect a student’s potential or ability to contribute to society.
 This scholarship is open to all students, of all backgrounds and academic standings.

 Thanks for your help in spreading the word!